back to Fowler home page

 During the admissions period, applications are considered when they are complete.
 There are real advantages to completing your application promptly.
 Each professor only admits one or two students a year; by the time a late application comes in there may be no more room in his/her lab.
 And fellowships are usually offered only very early in the process.

-If you are applying to the EEB Graduate Program and need help with some part of the application process itself, the person to contact is Sandy Monahan; her counterpart in the Plant Biology Graduate Program is Tamra Rogers.
-Sandy and Tamra are staff members (title: Graduate Coordinator), not faculty.
-They do not decide who gets admitted.
-They handle the administration of their respective graduate programs, from applications to dissertation defenses.
-Both of them do fantastic jobs of taking care of their grad students.
+If you are applying to the EEB Graduate Program or the Plant Biology Graduate program and need help with some part of the application process itself, the person to contact is Ms. Tamra Rogers.
+She is a staff member, not faculty; she handles the administration of both graduate programs from applications to dissertation defenses, and does a fantastic job of taking care of grad students.

-Everything is taken into account - grades, letters of recommendation, GRE scores, your application essay.
+Grades, letters of recommendation, GRE scores, and your application essay are all taken into account.
 Your essay should include a description of your scientific interests, to the extent you have defined them.
 I am also interested in any training or other relevant experiences that are not apparent from your transcript, such as an internship or paid employment as a research technician.
 If you have done an undergraduate research project I would like to see a copy of the paper or report you wrote about it.
 You may send extra material like a project report directly to me if you want.
 I am also interested in whether you have had any experience with field work.
 Finally, I am interested in whether you are comfortable with a scientific field that will probably require you to learn quite a bit more statistics, math, and computer programming than an average biology B.S. student graduates with.

 Please don't be discouraged if you have not had an internship, have not done undergraduate research, have not worked as a technician, have not done field work....
 These are desirable but not required items in your background.